 If you're hunting for the perfect lens to go with your Fuji body, check out a comprehensive list of our Fuji lens reviews below:

-- Fujinon 35mm f/1.4 Lens Review – Perfect for portraiture and travel with a dream-like bokeh and tack-sharp center.
+- Fujinon 35mm f/1.4 Lens Review – Super fast and ideal for all-around/travel photography with a dream-like bokeh and tack-sharp center.